Name | Profession | Property | Add. Info |

 Langdon | Trade | ? | - |

-Lipovatz | Tahini, oil, soap production | Lipovatz Mansion | They had a tahini factory in Darağaç and a soap and oil factory in Mersinli. |
+Lipovatz | Tahini, oil, soap production | Lipovatz house | There was a tahini factory in Darağaç and soap and oil factories in Mersinli. |

 Magnifico | Engineering, tailoring | ? | - |

-Maltass | Trade | ? | One of the oldest families of Buca.
-It is also one of the two families with the most graves in the Buca Protestant Cemetery. |
+Maltass | Trade | ? | One of Buca's oldest families.
+It's also one of the two families with the most graves in the Buca Protestant Cemetery. |

-McVittie | Trade | Werry Mansion | - |
+McVittie | Trade | Werry house | - |

-Micaleff | Printing | Micaleff House Renda Mansion | - |
+Micaleff | Printing | Micaleff house Renda house | - |

-Mulino | Painting, clerk, carpentry | ? | - |
+Mulino | Dyeing, clerk, carpentry | ? | - |

 Ospie | Consul | ? | - |